superhero-com/superhero/docs/tutorials/hackathon/03-sophia-basics-for-builders.md

-# 03 — Sophia basics for builders (10‑minute skim)
+# Sophia Basics for Builders

 You can rely on Cursor to scaffold most code, but read this once to avoid pitfalls.